“People Don’t Spend Much Time Reading Web Pages”

 Check out the infographic in this article to get all the details – if you manage to concentrate all the way to the end!

-Today, many people spend their time reading website page that convey valuable information and content.
+Today, many people spend their time reading website page that conveys valuable information and content.
 If your website does not offer what visitors are looking for then you will experience higher bounce rates.
 This is why many people are scrambling to add long content to their websites in an effort to attract more new readers, get more leads that can be turned into actual customers, and get additional email subscribers.

 Although the popularity of inbound marketing is still growing, the flood of content promises to be even bigger in the future.
 Most people care about learning and what are you doing to help them learn?
 People want to know what your business is offering that will solve their problems.
 Therefore, your homepage should showcase the needs of your clients and how your business will address them.
 Getting people to spend more time on your website is crucial because: